JTIE History & Committee

 • Lauren Williams (She/Her/Hers)

-Libraries provide access to information and welcoming spaces for all people - inclusion is a foundational value of my profession and informs my work as Adult and Community Services Manager.
-I'm dedicated to the Journey's work because I want to be a part of creating a community where everyone can thrive.
+Libraries provide access to information and welcoming spaces for all people - inclusion is a foundational value of the profession and informs the library’s collections, programs, and services.

 • Fontella Jackmon-Jones (She/Her/Hers)